Weather of 2010: January 10–11

-Albanian army rescuers and villagers pass by a convoy of trucks pushed to the side of the road by flood water on the outskirts of Bacalledk, near the city of Shkodra, Sunday, January 10, 2010.

-Heavy rain and melt water caused the worst floods in Albania in nearly 50 years, as 2, 500 homes being evacuated.
-An artificial lake in the Kosinj valley overflowed after it rose by 8 centimeters in 1 hour.
-The worst hit areas in Albania were the Shkodra district and to a lesser degree Tirana.
+Heavy rain and melt water caused the worst floods in Albania in nearly 50 years during the 2010 Albanian floods, and over 2,500 homes were evacuated.
+An artificial lake in the Kosinj Valley overflowed after it rose by 8 centimeters in one hour.
+The worst hit area in Albania was the Shkodra district.

-On January 10, Croatia declared a national flood emergency as the Neretva river valley was flooded.
-The town of Metković was also flooded as the river reached a near-record high level.
+On January 10, Croatia declared a national flood emergency as the Neretva River reached near-record high levels, flooding the town of Metković.
 Northern Croatia also got flooded in related storm system.
 Heavy hailstorms also hit the Dubrovnik that day.

 Snow hit the Czech Republic on January 10.

 During the early hours of January 10, light snow showers spread across parts of Central England and Wales.
 The maximum temperature was -13.5 °C in Altnaharra and low of -18.4 °C was recorded at Kinbrace.
 On the 11th rain, sleet and snow traveled northwards throughout the early hours.
 Allenheads in England had fears over a potential 15 ft snowdrift.
 A low of -21.0 °C was recorded in Altnaharra in Highland Region.

 More than 300 flights were cancelled on 10 and 11 January at Germany's Frankfurt Airport.
 All three runways were cleared and being used by 12 January despite light snow falls that day.